Pakistan Resolution 1940

 Election of 1970-71

 The elections of 1970-71 are considered the first free and fair elections in Pakistan, yet is led to the disintegration of Pakistan.
-The results of the elections led to the victory of Sheikh Mujeeb's Awami league gained a majority of 160 seats of the National assembly out of which only 7 candidates belong to west Pakistan.
-The people's Party of Zulfikar Ali Bhutto won 81 seats in West Pakistan and no seat in East Pakistan.
-But unfortunately, both leaders not accepted the results and failed to maintain the Unity of Both wings East and West Pakistan.
+The results of the elections led to the victory of Sheikh Mujeeb's Awami league gained a majority of 160 seats of the National assembly out of which only 7 candidates belonged to West Pakistan.
+The People's Party of Zulfikar Ali Bhutto won 81 seats in West Pakistan and no seat in East Pakistan.
+Unfortunately, both leaders not accept the results and failed to maintain the Unity of Both wings East and West Pakistan.
 That resulted in a tragic division of the country and the separation of the sovereign state of Bangladesh emerged.

 Bangladesh Partition 1971 separation of East Pakistan, separation of east pakistan, bangladesh,pakistan,east pakistan,the separation of east pakistan, causes of separation of east pakistan,separation of east pakistan in urdu,five reasons of separation of east pakistan, effects of separation of east pakistan,east pakistan to bangladesh,seperation of east pakistan,bangladesh part of pakistan,was the separation of east pakistan justified,history of east pakistan separation,fall of dhaka 1971